EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 Something 'going wrong' could mean:

-* You didn't press the reset button before flashing the firmware with Avrdude, or did and then ran the Avrdude command after the device had reverted (after more than eight seconds).
+* You time the flashing incorrectly, when the Leonardo is not in the right mode (achieved by pressing reset).
+However, I have done this accidentally and it's been fine.
+Several tutorials elsewhere warn about this however.
 * You made a typo in the Avrdude command.
 E.g. Avrdude erases the flash before looking for the hex/bin file you point it towards.
 So if you make a typo in 'sxbca.bin' it will cheerfully erase your Arduino and leave it at that.
-It's hard to imagine anyone being daft enough to do this and then getting into a mild panic when they connect the device to the Xbox, it doesn't work, and they assume it's a consequence of refactoring C++ at 3am but it could happen...
+It's hard to imagine anyone being daft enough to do this and then getting into a mild panic when they connect the device to the Xbox, it doesn't work, and they assume it's a consequence of refactoring code at 3am but it could happen...

 In these and other cases you won't be able to flash the firmware properly with Avrdude (it either doesn't run, or does run but the device doesn't work).
 You also won't be able to load sketches with the Arduino IDE.
 You'll therefore need either another Arduino to use as an ISP (In System Programmer) or a hardware programmer.
 If you own a hardware programmer you probably don't need any help with this.